codename-macedon/codename-macedon/README.md

 # Project whoami

-##  👋 Hello World! 🌐 My name is Javier. 🚀
+##  👋 Hello World! 🌐 My name is Francis J. 🚀

 ## Introduction
 Welcome to **"Project whoami"**.
 With this project I intend to introduce myself and share some interests and ideas. 🧠

 I have succesfully been teaching myself Computer Science trying to develop skills for the future.

+My core interest is between network security and system configuration.
+I plan on mastering the basics and hone my skills in order to be able to contribute to videogame design and development. ♊

 ## Interests
 - Computer System Engineering